mayhemheroes/merkle_patricia_tree/README.md

 - The encoded path.
 - A key or path for the next lookup.

-This node is allows the tree to be more compact, imagine we have a path that ultimately can only go 1 way, because it has no diverging paths, adding X nodes instead of 1 representing that would be a waste of space, this fixes that.
+This node allows the tree to be more compact, imagine we have a path that ultimately can only go 1 way, because it has no diverging paths, adding X nodes instead of 1 representing that would be a waste of space, this fixes that.

 For example, imagine we have the keys "abcdx" and "abcdy", instead of adding 10 nodes (1 for each nibble in each character), we create a single node representing the path "abcd", thus compressing the tree.

-### Solving the ambiguity
+## Solving the ambiguity

 Since traversing a path is done through it's nibbles, when doing so, the remaining partial path may have an odd number of nibbles left, this introduces an ambiguity that comes from storing a nibble as a byte: